-How much money are you gonna spend in the city which is «extra» almost at everything?
-It has the tallest building, the most advanced metro, the biggest mall… Seems like prices in Dubai can’t be low by definition!
+How much could one theoretically spend on a holiday in the city where almost every tourist attraction has the “most-in-the-world” status?
+Dubai has the tallest building, the most advanced metro, the biggest shopping mall… Seems like prices here can’t be low by definition!

-We have visited the Arab capital of wealth and luxury three times and can tell you all the ins and outs of having an awesome time in Dubai on a budget.
+We have visited the Arab capital of wealth and luxury EIGHT times over the years and now we can tell you all the ins and outs of having an awesome time in Dubai on a budget.

 When to visit?
 High season in Dubai

 January and February are not too bad either, despite people complaining about the strong wind and cold water.
-We have been to the UAE four times, and we had a great time, even got to swim.
+We have been to the UAE four times during these months, and we had a great time, even got to swim.

 The peak season in Dubai falls on the months of March, April, May, and October.
 Temperatures outside are usually between 77°F and 104°F. While the weather is perfect for a beach vacation, be prepared for increased prices and tons of people flooding Dubai.

 The worst time to go to Dubai is in summer and at the beginning of September!
 Temperatures can skyrocket to 140°F and it’s not worth it being in that boiling hell even if plane ticket prices are low due to the off-season.
 Another bad timing is Ramadan.
 A lot of public places (water parks and shops, along with cafés and restaurants) are closed until the evening.
 Eating out and having a drink is discouraged.
-Ramadan 2023 in Dubai lasts from March 23d till April 21st.
+Ramadan 2025 in Dubai period lasts from February 28th through March 30th.

 Good news!
 Visa to the UAE for US citizens is not required.
 You will get a stamp at the airport upon arrival – it’s free and valid up to 30 days.